SCOPE OF THIS CHAPTER

 - Monitor the outcome of the complaint in terms of consumer satisfaction with the process and the eventual outcome, and the implications for future service delivery and training.

-If the complainant is not satisfied with the outcome of the complaint, they have 20 working days to ask for the response to be reviewed by a Review Panel.
-The request should be made to the Customer Service Manager and acknowledged in writing within 2 working days.
-The Customer Service Manager will ensure a Review Panel is set up and meets within 30 working days of the complainant's request being made.
+If the complainant is not satisfied with the outcome of the complaint, s/he has 20 working days to ask for the response to be reviewed by a Review Panel.
+The request should be made to the Complaints Manager and acknowledged in writing within 3 working days.
+The Complaints Manager will ensure a Review Panel is set up and meets within 30 working days of the complainant's request being made.

 The Review Panel must be made up of 3 independent people, who must not be: